siddhantgoel/beancount-dkb/README.md

 ...
 ```

-CSV entries matching the payee regex will produce transactions such as the following:
+Matching CSV entries will produce transactions such as the following:

 ```beancount
 2021-03-01 * "SUPERMARKET XY SAGT DANKE"